 Majority of the Company's sales are provisionally priced, meaning that the final selling price is determined normally 30 to 90 days after the delivery to the customer, based on the quoted market price stipulated in the contract and as a result are susceptible to future commodity price movements.
 At each reporting date, subsequent to the initial sale, the provisionally priced trade receivables are marked-to market using the relevant forward market prices for the period stipulated in the contract.
 This exposure to the commodity price causes such trade receivables to fail the solely payment of principal and interest ("SPPI") test.
-As a result, these receivables are measured at fair value through profit or loss ("FVTPL") from the date of recognition of the corresponding sale, with subsequent marked-to-market adjustments recognized in fair value gains / (losses) on provisionally priced products and the carrying amount of the outstanding trade receivable, if material.
-Such fair value gains (losses) on provisionally priced products are presented within revenue as movement in provisional revenue.
+As a result, these receivables are measured at fair value through profit or loss ("FVTPL") from the date of recognition of the corresponding sale, with subsequent marked-to-market adjustments recognized in fair value gains / (losses) on provisionally priced products are presented within revenue as movement in provisional revenue.